cscheppele/DnDeemo/README.md

 you will need an api key for the open ai.

 you can create an account with open ai and generate an api key with them very easily, it takes less than a minute.  that will be the source of your conversation.

-you will need to run npm i to install all dependencies and npm run build to compile the typescript

 once that is done, run npm run dev and let your journey begin